Find Affordable College Courses

 140 Yearly Graduations

 The 4th most popular school in the country for civil eng majors who are seeking their master's degree is Stanford University.
 Each year, around 15,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $55,473 per year, while in-state graduate students, on average, pay $54,315 per year.
-For the 2020-2021 academic year, 140 master's degrees were handed out to civil eng majors at Stanford.
-About 46% of this group were women, and 24% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $61,731 per year, while in-state graduate students, on average, pay $58,746 per year.
+During the most recent year for which we have data, 140 people received their master's degree in civil eng from Stanford.
+About 45% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in civil eng at Stanford University make a median salary of 79,898.

 #5